maratib/tailwind-standalone/README.md

-# TailwindCSS, postCSS with live-reload as standalone, github pages ready
+# TailwindCSS 2.2, postCSS with live-reload as standalone, github pages ready

 ## Setup